Blockchain-Technology-Lab/tokenomics-decentralization/docs/setup.md

 contain raw address balance information, as obtained from BigQuery or a full node (for more information about this see the [data collection page](https://blockchain-technology-lab.github.io/tokenomics-decentralization/data/)).
-`output_directories` defines the directories to store the databases which contain the mapping information and analyzed data.
-The first entry in the output directories is also used to store the output files of the analysis and the plots.
+`output_directories` defines the directory to store the output files of the analysis and the plots.

 Finally, `plot_parameters` contains various parameters that control whether plots will be produced for the results and for which configurations.